eclipse-symphony/symphony/docs/symphony-book/information-graph/overview.md

     lat: "43.67961"
     lng: "-122.12826"
 ```

-To represent a collection of edges, you can use an ```edge``` catalog:
+To represent a collection of edges, you can use an `edge` catalog:

-> **NOTE**: In current version, all edges are assumed to be directional, pointing from the key to the value in a key-value pair.
+> **NOTE**: In the current version, all edges are assumed to be directional, pointing from the key to the value in a key-value pair.

 ```yaml
 apiVersion: federation.symphony/v1